ebi-uniprot/uniprot-covid-client/README.md

 debugging.
 Serve the compiled website through any static asset server (e.g. running `npx serve build`) and you can have a look at the website where the service worker should be registered and functioning.

+Something's gone wrong with caching on a deployed build?
+In the entry point use the `unregister` function instead of the `register` function.